A Survey of Mamba: Mamba

 where $\mathbf{M}$ denotes the matrix form of SSMs that uses the sequentially semi-separable representation, and $\mathbf{M}_{ji} = \mathbf{C}^\text{T}_j \mathbf{A}_{j:i} \mathbf{B}_i$.
 Notably, $\mathbf{C}_j$ and $\mathbf{B}_i$ represent the selective space state matrices associated with input tokens $\mathbf{x}_j$ and $\mathbf{x}_i$, respectively. $\mathbf{A}_{j:i}$ denotes the selective matrix of hidden states corresponding to the input tokens ranging from $j$ to $i$.
 In essence, SSD demonstrates that both the attention mechanism used by Transformers and the linear time-variant system employed in SSM can be seen as semi-separable matrix transformations.
 Furthermore, \citet{mamba2} also prove that the selective SSM is equivalent to a structured linear attention mechanism implemented with a semi-separable masking matrix.

-Based on SSD, Mamba-2 has devised a more hardware-efficient computation through a block decomposition matrix multiplication algorithm.
+{ It is notable that SSD requires significantly fewer parameters (i.e., $B \times L$) to represent all $\mathbf{A}$ matrices, compared to conventional SSMs ($B \times L \times N \times N$) and Mamba1 ($B \times L \times N$).
+This reduction is due to the specific constraints imposed on the state matrices $\mathbf{A}$: conventional SSMs use full matrices, Mamba1 restricts $\mathbf{A}$ to diagonal matrices, and Mamba2 further simplifies it to a scalar multiple of the identity matrix (i.e., $\alpha \mathbf{I}$). } Moreover, based on SSD, Mamba-2 has devised a more hardware-efficient computation through a block decomposition matrix multiplication algorithm.
 Specifically, by viewing state space models as semi-separable matrices through the matrix transformation, Mamba-2 decomposes the computation into matrix blocks, in which diagonal blocks represent intra-chunk computations.
 In contrast, the off-diagonal blocks represent inter-chunk computations factored through the SSM’s hidden state.
 This approach enables Mamba-2 to achieve a 2-8$\times$ faster training process than Mamba-1's parallel associative scan while remaining competitive with Transformers.